 Retirement Benefits.
-Our named executive officers are provided retirement benefits under the tax-qualified 401(k) plan provided to our other domestic employees.
+Our executive officers are provided retirement benefits under the tax-qualified 401(k) plan provided to our other domestic employees.
 Messrs.
-Matthiessen, Regan and Pelrin are subject to provisions that allow participants to make contributions from their own salary on a pre-tax basis and provide a discretionary employer matching contribution not to exceed \$4,750 a year.
-The amount of employer contributions made to our 401(k) plans for our named executive officers for 2017 and 2016 are included in the column entitled "All Other Compensation" in the Summary Compensation Table.
+Matthiessen, Regan and Pelrin have been subject to provisions that allow participants to make contributions from their own salary on a pre-tax basis and provide a discretionary employer matching contribution not to exceed \$4,750 a year.
+Prior to 2013, Mr. Pelrin, was subject to provisions that were available to domestic employees of our Thermal Products segment which limited the employer matching contribution to \$2,375 and provided a discretionary employer profit sharing contribution, allocated to eligible participants on a pro rata basis based on compensation.
+During 2012, the Board of Directors approved amendments to the 401(k) plan that terminated the profit sharing contributions and conformed the employer matching provisions for the Thermal Products segment with those currently in place for the Mechanical Products and Electrical Products segments effective in 2013.
+The amount of employer contributions made to our 401(k) plans for our named executive officers for 2013 and 2012 are included in the column entitled "All Other Compensation" in the Summary Compensation Table.
 We do not provide any other retirement benefits to our named executive officers.